blekenbleu/MIDIio/docs/principles.md

    for which MIDiio generates respectively:

    -  properties `MIDIio.knob[0-7]`, `slider[0-7]`, `button[0-7]`,
-      which track values received from configured `MIDIin` CC numbers.
+      which track values received from these configuration arrays of `MIDIin` CC numbers.
       Each configured `button[0-7]` also generates a [**Source** (`Event`) for **SimHub Event mapping**](https://github.com/SHWotever/SimHub/wiki/NCalc-scripting#exporting-event-trigger--exportevent).

 -  `ExternalScript.MIDIecho`: